The Programme

 Build

 Hands-on with real tools.
 Each project follows design thinking: empathise → define → ideate → prototype → test.
+A prototype makes thinking visible — when it works (or doesn't), that's information.

 3